DIY User Personas

-Probably you already know what a persona is – if not, check this out, and probably you, like me, build your first persona using some of the thousands personas layout you can find in the internet.
-But as has happened to me you’ve probably also discovered this is not easy work…
+Probably you already know what a persona is – if not, check this out, and probably you, like me, can build your first persona using some of the thousands of persona layouts that you can find on the internet.
+But as has happened to me, you’ve probably also discovered this is not easy work…

 But you know, I love recipes, so here you have my own recipe to build user personas, step by step including 10 elements your persona should have.

-I created this guideline with the purpose to make the process of create personas a simple fill in the blank work, so I think could be useful for you too.
+I created this guideline with the purpose to make the process of creating personas a simple fill in the blank work, so I think it could be useful for you too.
 Let me know!

 The guideline is structured in 3 points:

-- How to, with the step by step guide and the Interviews process.
+- How to, with a step by step guide and the Interview process.

 - Layout, presenting the persona layout I use with 10 basic elements.